 Speedy Instant Pot Vegetable Beef Soup

 Are you craving a bowl of soul-satisfying vegetable beef soup?
-If you've got an Instant Pot (or any electric pressure cooker) you can have it on the table in mere minutes!
+If you've got an Instant Pot, you can have this Speedy Instant Pot Vegetable Beef Soup on the table in a flash.

 - 1 lb. lean ground beef